Leonard T. Carney, C.S.B., of Beverly Hills, California

 Deep in the heart of troubled humanity, we may hear the cry of an urgent need swelling into a mighty crescendo.
 It is this: "I want deliverance from danger, freedom from fear, liberation from lack, surcease from sickness; I want peace and happiness.
 All this I must have for myself and my loved ones."
 If in the midst of great need one were told that there is an invisible power, which has been tried and tested for thousands of years and never found wanting, and that this power is of God, would it not be considered strange if one should turn away and say, "It interests me not at all!"

-"Bright, good, and pure, aye brilliant!
+Great discoverers throughout history have braved the scorn and scoffing of the incredulous, the anathemas of the bigoted.
+Galileo, Fulton, Bell endured the ridicule, even the hostility, of lesser minds.
+It was not the lot of Mary Baker Eddy, the Discoverer and Founder of Christian Science, to escape the refining fires of true greatness.
+She was a gently bred New England woman of distinguished ancestry, culture, and learning.
+When she was a child, it was said of her by her learned Congregational pastor and tutor: "Bright, good, and pure, aye brilliant!
 I never before had a pupil with such depth and independence of thought.
 She has some great future, mark that.
 She is an intellectual and spiritual genius" (The Life of Mary Baker Eddy by Sibyl Wilbur, p.
 83).

 Throughout her lifetime Mrs. Eddy was one of the most consistent followers of Bible teachings that the world has ever known.
 In the light of her spiritual understanding, gained through revelation and the study of the Bible alone, she was able to heal others of sin and disease as well as to raise some from their deathbeds.
 Down through the centuries everyone has been free to follow Jesus' command to "heal the sick, cleanse the lepers, raise the dead, cast out devils."
 But Mrs. Eddy not only heard this word of command, but obeyed.
-Thus she became the divinely appointed messenger of God, a messenger with a message, bringing to us the understanding of the Comforter, or Christian Science, the coming of which Christ Jesus prophesied in these words: "The Comforter . . . shall teach you all things and bring all things to your remembrance, whatsoever I have said unto you."
+Thus she became the divinely appointed messenger of God, a messenger with a message, bringing to us the understanding of the Comforter, or Christian Science, the coming of which Christ Jesus prophesied in these words: "The Comforter . . . shall teach you all things, and bring all things to your remembrance, whatsoever I have said unto you."

 For Christian Scientists to express gratitude to their Leader for benefits received through her teachings is not deifying her.
 If your purse were lost, the finder doubtless would be the recipient of your heartfelt thanks.
 If your life were doomed, the one who showed you how to recover it should likewise receive your profound gratitude.
 The manufacturer of a nationally known article once complained that Christian Scientists deified their Leader because her name is identified with the various activities of the movement.
 He was asked, "Why do you have your initial impressed on each item which you manufacture and sell?"
 He replied, "So the public cannot be deceived."
 Then said the inquirer, "For the same reason Christian Scientists identify the name of their Leader with her books, her organization, and followers, so that the public cannot be deceived by the counterfeits."